dannytsang/veracrypt/README.md

 Scripts for use with veracrypt.
 This is a fork from the original truecrypt repository.

+Example uses are in other scripts, marcos or keyboard shortcuts.
+Scripts ending with .bat are designed for windows.

 Pre-Requisite
 =============
 Ensure the file container or the drivee is assigned the correct letter otherwise the favourites will not work.